neuecc/Utf8Json/README.md

 Primitive API(JsonReader/JsonWriter)
 ---
 `JsonReader` and `JsonWriter` is most low-level API.
-It is mutable struct so it must pass by ref.
+It is mutable struct so it must pass by ref and must does not store to field.
 C# 7.2 supports ref-like types(see: [csharp-7.2/span-safety.md](https://github.com/dotnet/csharplang/blob/master/proposals/csharp-7.2/span-safety.md)) but not yet implements in C#, be careful to use.

 `JsonReader` and `JsonWriter` is too primitive(performance reason), slightly odd.
 Internal state manages only int offset.
 You should manage other state(in array, in object...) manualy in outer.